Chameleon-Electronics/dev-board/README.md

 <!--- DON'T CHANGE BELLOW THIS LINE -->

 ## Not working?
-Please file an issue with all the details you can provide and we will fix it for you.

-## Contributing
-You are free to reach out and report issues, fix bugs and suggest new features as well as submit pull-requests.
+Have an improvement idea?
+Open an issue or if you're feeling excited submit a pull request!
+We are always looking for new features and improvements.

 ## License
 You can use this at your will provided that you mention us properly by including a link to this page.